 We hope you enjoyed seeing how we make Pork and Shrimp Shumai.
 We couldn't have done it without this awesome Let's Make Dumplings! comic book cookbook by Chef Hugh Amano and illustrator Sarah Becan.

 They took every component of dumplings, from the dough to the dipping sauces, and broke it down so you can confidently make your own and genuinely enjoy the process.
 There's so much we have learned and love about this cookbook.
-In fact, we're looking forward to making our own dumpling wrappers next time around.
+In fact, we're even making our own dumpling wrappers now.

 Our kids really enjoy the comic book story format and we think your kids will too.
 However, the best part is seeing the recipe from the book come to life in our kitchen.